 The Department of Museum Studies offers a Master of Arts degree in museum studies.
-The program consists of thirty-six semester hours, an internship option and either a thesis or master's project.
+The program consists of thirty-six semester hours, including six hours of internship, professional project, or thesis.

 An applicant for the master's degree in museum studies should have a baccalaureate degree, documentation of a GPA in previous college or university study and scores on the GRE General Test predictive of success in this program.
 Under certain circumstances, students who do not meet all requirements may be admitted into the program on probation and may be required to take undergraduate leveling courses before formal admittance to the program.